An “encoding” describes the correspondence

 cannot faithfully represent all UNICODE text.
 Only text which

-does not contain \u
+does not contain \u (backslash followed by

 lowercase Latin u) can be faithfully represented by this encoding.